 With the rise of container-based architecture, tools like Kubernetes will become more and more prominent as the years go by.

 The cloud explosion has opened the door to substantial career growth in computer science.
 Demand is growing at an accelerated pace considering there are several best mobile application development companies that have started to offer cloud services.
-While the career is difficult to break in to, the median salary of a cloud computing professional hit $146,350 in the year 2018 and has been increasing till date with annual earners, earning up to $175,000 per year.
+While the career is difficult to break into, the median salary of a cloud computing professional hit $146,350 in the year 2018 and has been increasing till date with annual earners, earning up to $175,000 per year.

 There is a wide range of jobs available in this sector, each with many responsibilities.
 You can find jobs like: